JavaScript Disabled

 Retention of personal data

-Your personal data will only be retained for as long as is required for the purposes for which it was collected or as required by Law.
+Your personal data is retained for as long as is required for the purposes for which it was collected or as required by Law.

 Permission